GeorgeZotos/160-years-victoria-3/README.md

 # 160 Years Victoria 3

-Inert baseline mod shell for Victoria 3 **1.13.11**.
-This repository is the authoritative project source.
-It contains metadata and project instructions only; it does not change gameplay.
-The installed vanilla game is a read-only reference.
+A Victoria 3 timeline-extension project for **Victoria 3 1.13.11**.

+The long-term goal is to extend the playable timeline beyond the vanilla 1936 endpoint toward the modern era, while preserving the vanilla **1836–1936** experience as much as practical.

+The repository is the authoritative project source.
+Vanilla game files are treated as read-only reference material, and gameplay changes are implemented additively wherever possible.

-## Project gates
+## Current status

+### Phase 0 — Foundation: COMPLETE

-- **Phase 0.6 — complete:** implement and statically review the shell.
+- **Phase 0.6:** baseline mod shell implemented and statically reviewed.
-- **Phase 0.7 — complete:** verify launcher registration, loading, vanilla campaign startup, logs, and save/load.
+- **Phase 0.7:** launcher registration, game loading, vanilla campaign startup, logs, and save/load runtime-tested.
-- **Phase 0.8 — complete:** create the reviewed baseline commit and verify the checkpoint bundle and manifest.
+- **Phase 0.8:** baseline checkpoint created, published, and recovery-archived.

-The approved Phase 0.5 Architecture Design and Baseline Mod Shell Contract govern this pass.
-Future gameplay changes need their own approved contracts and plans.
-The canonical public repository is hosted on GitHub at GeorgeZotos/160-years-victoria-3.
+### ERA I — 1936–1945

+- **ERA I / 1.1 — Starting-State Bridge: COMPLETE**
+  - Vanilla campaign start remains `1836.1.1`.
+  - Campaign end moved from `1936.1.1` to `1946.1.1`.
+  - No historical 1936 reset or alternate starting scenario was added.
+  - No vanilla files were modified.
+  - No `replace_path` is used.
+  - No unrelated gameplay content was introduced.

+Runtime validation on Victoria 3 **1.13.11** confirmed:

+- normal continuation through `1936.1.1` without GAME OVER;
+- continued control of the same campaign state;
+- successful post-1936 save/load;
+- GAME OVER at the new endpoint, `1946.1.1`;
+- continuation and save/load around the new endpoint;
+- no material bridge-attributable runtime or encoding errors.

+The next planned development pass is:

+**ERA I / 1.2 — Technology**

+## Development approach

+The project follows an additive-first preservation strategy:

+**REUSE → RETIME → REPURPOSE → EXTEND → ADD**

+The aim is to preserve vanilla systems and content unless a later-era requirement explicitly requires a change.

+Major gameplay changes are developed as small, reviewable passes with separate audit, design, implementation, review, runtime validation, and checkpoint stages.

-## Local loading evidence
+## Local loading architecture

-The installed game executable contains the `pdx_mod_dlc_manager/pdx_mod_stubber.cpp` template for `.metadata/metadata.json` and the `pdx_mod_metadata.cpp` parser fields.
-Its loader strings reference the same metadata path.
-The launcher settings report version 1.13.11, the `--mod_stubber` entry point, `modPath: mod`, and loose-file mod support.
-The metadata format and launcher registration passed Phase 0.7 runtime verification.

-The game-facing integration uses a directory junction under the game's user-data `mod` directory, targeting this repository as the single source tree.
-Do not edit launcher databases or configuration to register the mod.
+The game-facing installation uses a directory junction under Victoria 3's user-data `mod` directory, pointing to the authoritative repository as the single source tree.

+This avoids maintaining a second copy of the mod.

+The metadata format and launcher registration were verified during Phase 0 runtime validation.

 ## Initial Phase 0 DLC baseline

-The initial Phase 0 baseline was recorded **2026-09-24** from the installed game's Steam app manifest, matching installed DLC descriptors, and launcher content-load state (`disabledDLC: []`).
-The ten DLCs below were installed, and none was recorded as disabled.
-The Phase 0.7 runtime check confirmed the enabled inventory matched this baseline.
+The initial Phase 0 baseline was recorded **2026-09-24** from the installed game's Steam app manifest, installed DLC descriptors, and launcher content-load state.

+The following DLCs were installed and enabled during the baseline validation:

 | Steam ID | Installed DLC |
 | --- | --- |